-There are many things people think about in the days and weeks before a Bankruptcy case is filed, and one of them is what happens to thecreditcardsir credit cards.
+There are many things people think about in the days and weeks before a Bankruptcy case is filed, and one of them is what happens to their credit cards.
 Most of us use credit cards on a weekly, if not daily, basis for lunch, groceries and online bill payments.
 If we suddenly realize we cannot use those cards anymore, and have to start using cash and old-fashioned checks, we might get a little stressed about it.
 Many people who travel for business almost have to have a credit card for travel arrangements.
 A common question is whether a credit card can be paid off in full just before a Bankruptcy case is filed so the card issuer allows the continued use of the card after Bankruptcy.
 It makes some sense on one level, but does it work?

 The bad news is that credit cards are almost always cancelled after a Bankruptcy filing, whether or not there is a balance on the account.
 In a Chapter 13 case, when you are in a repayment plan for 3-5 years, you are generally prohibited from incurring any debt at all.
 The Chapter 13 Trustee will insist that you cancel any cards that remain open.
 If you continue to use them, your case might be dismissed.
 In a Chapter 7 case, there is no legal prohibition against keeping or using credit cards after the case is filed.
 However, again, almost all banks and card issuers will automatically cancel the cards when they get notice of the filing.
 Even if there is no balance and they are not listed as a creditor in the Schedules, they will generally find out within 2-3 months through credit monitoring.